johnconwell/dither2/README.md

 | `SIERRA_LITE` | {0, X, 2}<br/>{1, 1, 0}<br/>(1 / 4) |

 ### Ordered Threshold Matrixes
-Threshold matrix (or "map") options when using the `--d, --ordered` flag.
+Threshold matrix (or "map") options when using the `-d, --ordered` flag.
 The input image will be quantized against the threshold map specified by the option.<br/>
 [Bayer](https://en.wikipedia.org/wiki/Ordered_dithering#Threshold_map) pattern threshold matrixes produce even results but leave noticable patterns in the output image.
 Bayer matrixes larger than 8x8 are unlikely to produce better results, since an 8x8 bayer matrix contains every possible value (0-255) of an sRGB encoded image.<br/>
 [Blue Noise](https://github.com/johnconwell/noise2d) threshold matrixes contain only high-frequency noise, producing even results with few noticalbe patterns, especially when using larger threshold matrixes.<br/>
 [White Noise](https://en.wikipedia.org/wiki/White_noise) threshold matrixes produce uneven results and leave noticable patterns in the output image.
 They are included for comparison.